waltercai/pqo-opensource/README.md

 Finally, we need to include a hash function library with our database.
 We use [pghashlib](https://github.com/markokr/pghashlib).
 Please install the hash function library on the imdb dataset as described in the linked repo.
+Note: when building pghashlib, it might be necessary to modify the Makefile to point to absolute path for `pg_config` (paste `/usr/local/pgsql/bin/pg_config` into line 2 of the Makefile).

 ## Bound Generation Module
 The purpose of this module is primarly to populate the `info.txt` file.